-Ben Rubin (Owner and Lead Teacher, Guitar, Bass, Ukulele, Music Theory, Beginner Piano)
+Ben Rubin (Owner and Lead Teacher, Music Theory, Bass, Guitar, Ukulele, Piano)

 Ben has also become a fixture of the Jersey City music scene, playing in numerous local bands and ensembles.
 Currently he plays lead guitar for Look of Love, and bass for Delta Vice.
 He also runs the JC Instrumental Open Mic, a space for local musicians and artists to showcase and workshop their current projects and provide feedback and support to each other.
 Ben views his roles as teacher, performer, and community facilitator as fundamentally inseparable.
 All three are core to the mission of JC Instrumental.
-He lives in the neighborhood with his wife, Dana, and two young daughters, Sylvie and Maisie.
+He lives in the neighborhood with his wife and two young daughters.

 Carmen Arrojo (Percussion, Latin Music)